top of page

 University of Cambridge, Cambridge, United Kingdom

 Her strong academic performance paid off with a scholarship to a private high school, and ultimately, an invitation to attend the University of Cambridge where she studied engineering, chemistry and “a lot of materials science.”
 She graduated Cambridge in 2008 with a bachelor’s degree in materials science.
-From there it was on to Imperial College London — “I love a big city” — where she earned a Master of Science degree in environmental technology in 2009.
+From there it was on to the Imperial College of London—“I love a big city”—where she earned a Master of Science degree in environmental technology in 2009.
 She credits this period with deepening her understanding of environmental technology and related energy policy.

 Building Consensus